dknsapatin/dknsapatin/README.md

 - 👨‍🎓 I received my Bachelors in Computer Science at the University of North Carolina at Charlotte (2020).

-- 📚 I’m currently learning advanced JavaScript and React with a heavy background in HTML & SASS/CSS.
+- 📚 I’m continuingly learning advanced JavaScript and React with a heavy background in HTML & SASS/CSS.

 - 🎯 I enjoy creating modern responsive projects for users to have the ultimate experience with today's technologies.